mighdoll/clank/README.md

 ## Worktree Templates

-Customize `overlay/global/init/` to create starter notes and planning files for worktrees.
-When you run `clank link` in a new worktree, these templates are copied into your overlay.
+Customize `global/init/clank/` in your overlay to create starter notes and planning files for new worktrees.
+When you run `clank link` in a new worktree, these templates are copied into the worktree's overlay directory.

 Available placeholders: